logo

 Size and weight are bad things in cars and worse things in planes, which is were a lot of early forced induction development was taking place.
 Not only does a heavy engine make for a heavy plane, but a physcally large engine also makes for a bulky, non-aerodynamic fuselage.
 In aircraft, there was added incentive to pressurize incoming air to compensate for air getting thinner at high elevations, keeping engine power from falling off at high altitude.

-With power and weight at such a premium in aircraft, Swiss aeronautical enginer Alfred Büchi had a brainwave on getting rid of that 20% supercharger power loss: instead of using engine power via a belt/gears to spin the compressor, connect the compressor wheel to a matching turbine wheel in exhaust system, capturing energy from the otherwise-wasted exhaust flow like a windmill captures energy from the breeze.
+With power and weight at such a premium in aircraft, Swiss aeronautical enginer Alfred Büchi had a brainwave on getting rid of that 20% supercharger power loss: instead of using engine power via a belt/gears to spin the compressor, connect the compressor wheel to a matching turbine wheel in the exhaust pipe, capturing energy from the otherwise-wasted exhaust flow like a windmill captures energy from the breeze.

 These early "turbine superchargers" or "turbo-superchargers" eventually went on to power many racing planes, bombers, and fighters in the 1930s and 1940s, and were considered advanced aerospace technology at the time, with parts rotating at hundreds of thousands of RPMs and turbine wheels exposed to exhaust gas temperatures as high as 1800°F/1000°C. Adopting such an expensive piece of equipment in cars was thus slow and experimental at first, with a handful of models like the Chevrolet Corvair appearing from the 1950s onwards with an optional turbo engine.